JE-Corp/open-pull-request-action/README.md

-This action was forked from rematocorp/open-pull-request-action, credits go to the original author; I just followed Dependabot and updated a few things
+This action was forked from rematocorp/open-pull-request-action, credits go to the original author; I just followed Dependabot and updated a few things.

+All credit goes to the original author: @rematocorp.

 # Open pull request action